EternityForest/pavillion/README.md

 There is no requirement for message brokers, devices simply send directly to each other.

 In addition, Pavillion aims to integrate encryption at the application layer, using the usual libsodium.
 The protocol is designed to allow for future ciphers to be added

 *As I am not a cryptography expert, you have no reason to trust this, but it should deter casual snooping.*

 Not that it isn't *intended* to be fairly secure.
-It doesn't provide perfect forward secrecy or anything like that, but in theory nobody should be able to read your messages, make fake ones, or do replay attacks.
+It doesn't provide perfect forward secrecy or anything like that, but in theory nobody should be able to read your messages, make fake ones, or do replay attacks.They can easily do traffic analysis to learn your message lengths.

 Right now this doesn't even have a version number and everything is subject to change.

-##Example
+## Examples
 ### RPC With public keys
 ```
     from pavillion import *